All Products

 splitPoints

-Sharding based on the maximum and minimum values of the sharding column cannot guarantee the avoidance of data hot spots.
-Therefore, we recommend that you set the sharding points based on the startkey and endkey of the Region.
-This ensures that each query corresponds to a single Region.
+Because sharding based on the maximum and minimum values of a sharding column cannot prevent data hot spots, we recommend that you set shard points based on the startkey and endkey of a Region to ensure that each query maps to a single Region.

 No